spuder/ender2pro-bltouch/README.md

 Marlin firmware should automatically detect the BLTouch.
 You will then need to calibrate the Z offset.
 On my machine the Z offset is -2.1mm

+Installing a BLTouch with this bracket will shift your X axis by 10mm.
+Creality [has not yet released](https://github.com/Creality3DPrinting/Ender-3/issues/76) official configuration files so you can compile a new config.
+Until they do you can modify the [reverse engineered configs from github](https://github.com/MarlinFirmware/Configurations/pull/633/files)

 ## :globe_with_meridians: Links